 Pre-dinner, post-dinner (and dinner, if need be):

-Natural wine bar Leigh Street Wine Room is the city’s hottest new drinking den.
+Natural-wine bar Leigh Street Wine Room might be the city’s best drinking den.
 The former dry cleaners combines 400-odd bottles of low intervention drops, stunning terrazzo, a lofty arched ceiling and expert service.
 But if you’re not ordering off the food menu, you’re missing half the point.
-Chef Nathan Sasi is turning out some of the best dishes in town, from house-made charcuterie and buffalo curd with honeycomb, to crumbed and fried cubes of pig’s-head meat and evolving handmade pastas.

-If a brewpub’s more your style, head to Sparkke at the Whitmore for beers by head brewer Agi Gajic and seriously elevated pub-grub by head chef Emma McCaskill (ex- Magill Estate, The Pot).
-Start with her famous roti with dahl butter, and pork and ginger dumplings in chicken bone broth, before moving onto a curried lentil and beetroot salad, or Black Angus beef rump cap with sweet-and-sour tomatoes.
+If a brewpub’s more your style, head to Sparkke at the Whitmore for beers by head brewer Carla Naismith and elevated pub-grub.
 Up at the recently-opened rooftop bar, the food makes use of the woodfire grill.

 For expert cocktails go underground to Maybe Mae.
 Behind a concealed entrance you’ll find a 1950s-style cocktail lounge minded by master mixologists.
 Head around the corner to Cry Baby for tap beers and jukebox tunes.
 End the night at Hellbound for first class wines in a low-key basement.

-Exchange Specialty Coffee is the go-to for expert brews with service and food to match.
+In the East End of the city, Exchange Specialty Coffee is the go-to for expert brews with service and food to match.
 Choose from espresso, aeropress or batch brew by Melbourne stalwart Market Lane Coffee.
-In the south-east end of the city, breezy cafe Sibling turns out consistently great coffee – roasted by Monday’s Coffee – and a smart, compact lunch menu with an emphasis on toasties, pickles and ferments.
+Further south of the CBD, breezy cafe Sibling turns out consistently great coffee and a smart, compact lunch menu with an emphasis on bagels, pickles and ferments.

 No trip to Adelaide is complete without a visit to the Central Market, a grand, undercover haven of organic vegetables, smelly cheeses, native meats, freshly baked bread and locally roasted coffee.
 You’ll also find home-style pasta, steaming laksa and fresh falafel pockets.